 Providing evidence for your claim

 You must provide evidence to support the circumstances you are claiming for – this is a reasonable requirement.
+Evidence should be from someone who knows you in a professional capacity and who can verify your circumstances.
+The evidence should cover the date(s) of the assessments in your claim.

 Examples of evidence that may be accepted include: